 We’ve all been there: A simple request of our child, like hanging their jacket on the hook by the front door, results in a behavior disproportionately larger than needed.
 Your child stomps their feet proclaims fiercely “I’m not going to!
 You can’t make me!”
-More than likely, this response triggers us and our once calm inner state begins to escalate: our mind quickly clambers to figure out the most appropriate and effective response to this behavior, while our own emotions begin to escalate.
-We may raise our voices or be pulled into a power struggle.
-We may hear a familiar fear-based narrative about our child being a brat pop into our heads.
+More than likely, this response triggers us and our once calm inner state begins to escalate: our mind quickly clambers to figure out the most appropriate and effective response to this behavior, while managing our own emotional reactivity.
+We may raise our voices or be pulled into a power struggle. ..
+We may have a part of us that fears our child is being a brat…

 Our attention is so focused on the negative behavior (the child’s yelling & refusal), we barely notice the host of emotions the child may also be feeling that underlay his or her behavior.
 If our goal is to ease the current tension while creating a teachable moment so fewer such incidences in the future, than we must turn to a practice that might not come so naturally in the moment: empathy!
 This can be tough we when find ourselves in our own “red zones”, but read on for some helpful tips on how it’s done!